twbs/bootstrap/site/content/docs/4.3/migration.md

 - **Todo:** Remove `position: relative` from grid columns
 - **Todo:** Integrate CSS grid into our grid system

-## Content
+## Content, Reboot, etc

-Changes to Reboot, typography, and more.
+Changes to Reboot, typography, tables, and more.

 - **Todo:** Make RFS enabled by default